 Best VPN to watch BBC iPlayer in New Zealand

-Below are three VPNs that have been able to beat BBC iPlayer’s VPN ban for the past several years.
+Below are five VPNs that have been able to beat BBC iPlayer’s VPN ban for the past several years.

 Note: Take a look at our Which VPNs still work with BBC iPlayer article to find out more.